marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ## Visualizing grain size distributions and their properties (the plot module)

-To visualize grain size distribution we will use the methods implemented in the module named ```plot```.
+To visualize the grain size distribution there are several methods implemented in the module named ```plot```.
 All methods of the *plot* module can be invoked by writing ```plot.*```, where * refers to the plot to be used.

 > 👉 If you write ``plot.`` and then press the tab key a menu will pop up with all the methods implemented in the plot module

-The main method of the module is ```plot.distribution()```.
-By default, this method allows to visualize the grain size population using the histogram and/or the kernel density estimate (KDE) as well as the location of the different averages in the distribution.
+The main method is ```plot.distribution()```.
+This method allows to visualize the grain size population using the histogram and/or the kernel density estimate (KDE) as well as the location of the different averages in the distribution.
 To use it we invoke this function and pass as an argument the population of grain sizes as follows:

 ```python
 plot.distribution(dataset['diameters'])